 The legal bases we use for processing your ordinary personal data are:

 - You have given your consent to the processing (consent).
 By giving your consent to the third party to pass your name to us you are giving your implied consent for us to use your details to respond to you.

 - It is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests (legitimate interest).
 It is in our legitimate interests to know who is supporting us.

 We use Just Giving to manage donations.
 Just Giving is a specialist service provider and processes data in accordance with its own professional obligations.
 We recommend that you read their privacy notice.

 In addition, the legal bases we use for processing your special category personal data are:

 - You have given your explicit consent to the processing of the personal data for one or more specified purposes.

-- Processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or the data subject in the field of employment and social security and social protection law.
-4 For and behalf of People First Independent Advocacy RCN 1184112 and People First Services 1184467
+- processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or the data subject in the field of employment and social security and social protection law.

 Who do we give your personal data to?